IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 * ``Size``
 * ``Type``

-Please note that these values are case sensitive and must be correctly typed for the endpoint to recognize them.

 Usage example:

 .. code-block:: bash

   curl "https://demo.dataverse.org/api/datasets/24/versions/1.0/files?orderCriteria=Newest"

+Please note that both filtering and ordering criteria values are case sensitive and must be correctly typed for the endpoint to recognize them.

 View Dataset Files and Folders as a Directory Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~